enioka-Haute-Couture/enioka_scan/README.md

 }
 ```

-Inside the manifest of your application add: nothing to do.
+Inside the manifest of your application, nothing to do.

 # Using the library

 There are different ways to use the library, depending on where it has to be used.
 And in any ways, the library does not hide its low-level objects which are an always available fallback.
-Most scanner capabilities are exposed through the `Scanner` API, though the default behavior of the `ScannerService` API ought to be enough for simply scanning data with no further configuration.
+Most scanner capabilities are exposed through the [`Scanner`][scanner-api] API, though the default behavior of the [`ScannerServiceApi`][scanner-service-api] API ought to be enough for simply scanning data with no further configuration.

 ## In an Activity

 This is the most usual use of for the library.
-The library provides the class `ScannerCompatActivity` from which to inherit.
+The library provides the class [`ScannerCompatActivity`][scanner-compat-activity] from which to inherit.
 The most simple activity ever possible to use a scanner is this:

 ```
 package com.enioka.scanner.demo;